-OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - At June 30, 2018, the City reported a liability of \$814,429 for its proportionate share of the net OPEB liability.
-The liability consisted of \$396,761 for non-hazardous job classifications and \$417,668 for hazardous job classifications.
-The net OPEB liability was measured as of June 30, 2016, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date and rolled forward to June 30, 2017.
+OPEB Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources - At June 30, 2019, the City reported a liability of \$786,554 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date and rolled forward to June 30, 2018.
 The City's proportion of the net OPEB liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2018, the City's proportion was .019736 percent for non-hazardous employees and .050524% for hazardous employees, which was equal to its proportion measured as of June 30, 2017.
+At June 30, 2019, the City's proportion was .024900 percent for non-hazardous employees and .048314% for hazardous employees, which was equal to its proportion measured as of June 30, 2017.
+At June 30, 2018, the City's proportion measured as of June 30, 2017.

-For the year ended June 30, 2018, the City recognized OPEB expense of \$7,173.
+For the year ended June 30, 2019, the City recognized OPEB expense of \$51,540.
 At June 30, 2018, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: